 The underground reservoirs of geothermal power plants contain hot water and steam.
 These reservoirs’ hot water and steam help generate electricity and heat homes or other buildings.

-A geothermal pump system extracts heat from underground and transfers them to buildings and homes through a looping pipe system.
+A geothermal pump system extracts underground heat and transfers it to buildings and homes through a looping pipe system.

-Additionally, to produce electricity from geothermal energy, wells are drilled into the reservoirs that tap hot water and steam to drive turbines, which link directly to the power generators.
+Additionally, wells are drilled into the reservoirs that tap hot water and steam to drive turbines, which link directly to the power generators to produce electricity from geothermal energy.

 Advantages and Disadvantages of Geothermal Energy

 Geothermal energy is an excellent alternative to non-renewable energy.
 Although significantly promising, this energy source does not get the attention it deserves.

-Geothermal energy is sustainable and effective, making it a highly-rated alternative energy source across the globe.
+Geothermal energy is sustainable and effective, making it a highly-rated alternative energy source globally.
 However, with plenty of advantages, geothermal energy also has a few surprising downsides.